bricklen/gmailnotifier/README.md

 Excerpt
 > When you use 2-Step Verification, some apps or devices may be blocked from accessing your Google Account.
 App Passwords are a way to let the blocked app or device access your Google Account.

+## Privacy notice
+This app does **NOT** send your credentials (or anything else) to external locations, except directly to https://mail.google.com/mail to get the unread mail counts.

+You are encouraged to review the `main.go` source file - and to build a new executable from that - if you have any concerns that there might be some malicious code in this plugin.

+If you fork or build from source, be sure to maintain the credentials file name of `.creds_gmail`, or if you change it, make sure to update the `.gitignore` file with the new file name so that it does not get inadvertently committed to your github repo.

+## Disclaimer
+See the LICENSE about disclaimers of liability.
+As with all Open Source software: use at your own risk.